About the Program

 The MPP-PA is a 57-credit degree program, divided into core courses (28 credits), a philosophy course (4 credits), elective courses (15 credits) and a master’s thesis (10 credits).

-PA Students will learn Introduction to Public Policy, Philosophy and elective courses together with LM Students (except for some technical courses such as Financial Analysis and Appraisal of Public Investment).
+PA Students will learn Introduction to Public Policy, Philosophy and elective courses together with LM Students.

 See the detailed curriculum of the MPP-PA program here.